 As I mentioned before, cinnamon roll dough is an enriched dough.
 That just means that it's got some fat in it.
 In the form of eggs, milk, and butter.

 Yeasted doughs can be split into 2 categories- enriched and lean.
 Cinnamon buns are in the enriched category.
-It’s essential a yeasted dough made in a similar way to a brioche but is easier to work with and more forgiving.
+It's essential a yeasted dough made in a similar way to a brioche but is easier to work with and more forgiving.
+If you're in a hurry, these cinnamon rolls with no yeast are also an option.

 Can these cinnamon rolls be made the night before for a special brunch?

 You bet!
-That’s how this recipe likes to be made!
+That's how this recipe likes to be made!
 Just follow the instructions right up until the part where you roll them and place them cut side up into the baking pan.
-That way, as soon as you’re ready to bake them off, they’re ready to go.
+That way, as soon as you're ready to bake them off, they're ready to go.
 Nothing else to do, but let the whole house fill with the smell of sweet and warm apple cinnamon rolls baked from scratch!
+If you have an abundance of apples after you make these cinnamon rolls you can this apple cinnamon bread!

 And that frosting?